- Abitur (n.)

 - aboriginal (adj.)

 - 1660s, "first, earliest, existing from the beginning," especially in reference to inhabitants of lands colonized by Europeans, from aborigines (see aborigine) + -al (1).
 The specific Australian sense is attested from 1820.
-The noun meaning "an original inhabitant, an autochthon" is attested from 1767, in a Massachusetts context.
-Related: Aboriginally; aboriginality; aboriginalism.
+The noun meaning "an original inhabitant, an autochthon" is attested from 1760.
+Related: Aboriginally; aboriginality (1848); aboriginalism (1859).

 - aborigine (n.)